-The D7212GV2 Control Panel is registered for connection to the public telephone network using an RJ38X or RJ31X jack.
+The D9412GV2 and D7412GV2 Control Panels are registered for connection to the public telephone network using an RJ38X or RJ31X jack.

 The REN is used to determine the number of devices that can be connected to the telephone line.
 Excessive RENs on the telephone line may result in the devices not ringing in response to an incoming call.
 In most, but not all areas, the sum of the RENs should not exceed five.
-To be certain of the number of devices that can be connected to the line, as determined by the RENs, contact the telephone company to determine the maximum REN for the calling area.
+To be certain of the number of devices that may be connected to the line, as determined by the RENs, contact the telephone company to determine the maximum REN for the calling area.

-If you experience trouble with the D712GV2 Control Panel, please contact Bosch Security Systems Customer Service for repair and warranty information.
-If the trouble is causing harm to the telephone network, the telephone company might request that the equipment be removed from the network until the problem is resolved.
+If you experience trouble with the D9412GV2 or D7412GV2 Control Panel, please contact Bosch Security Systems Customer Service for repair and warranty information.
+If the trouble is causing harm to the telephone network, the telephone company may request that the equipment be removed from the network until the problem is resolved.
 User repairs must not be made, and doing so will void the user's warranty.

-If the D7212GV2 Control Panel causes harm to the telephone network, the telephone company attempts to notify you in advance.
+If the D9412GV2 or D7412GV2 Control Panel causes harm to the telephone network, the telephone company attempts to notify you in advance.
 If advance notice is not practical, the telephone company notifies you as soon as possible.
 Also, you will be advised of your right to file a complaint with the FCC if you believe it is necessary.

-The telephone company might make changes in its facilities, equipment, operations, or procedures that affect the operation of the equipment.
+The telephone company may make changes in its facilities, equipment, operations, or procedures that could affect the operation of the equipment.
 If this happens, the telephone company provides advance notice in order for the necessary modifications to be made in order to maintain uninterrupted service.